Smeal Quint

 How do I display an alternate message file?

-Perform a File | Open and confirm that the Files of Type combo box displays "DBase Files".
+Perform a File | Open and confirm that the Files of Type combo box displays "CDS Files".

 An alternate message file can also be specified as part of a desktop link; see Alternate Message Files for details.